Angela Lansbury: 1942–1951: Career beginnings and MGM contract

 Following the success of Gaslight and The Picture of Dorian Gray, MGM cast Lansbury in 11 further films until her contract with the company ended in 1952.
-Keeping her among their B-list stars, MGM used her less than their similar-aged actresses; Lansbury biographers Rob Edelman and Audrey E. Kupferberg believed that the majority of these films were "mediocre", doing little to further her career.
+Keeping her among their B-list stars, MGM used her less than their similarly aged actresses; Lansbury biographers Rob Edelman and Audrey E. Kupferberg believed that the majority of these films were "mediocre", doing little to further her career.
 This view was echoed by Cukor, who believed Lansbury had been "consistently miscast" by MGM.
 She was repeatedly made to portray older women, often villainous, and as a result she became increasingly dissatisfied with working for MGM, commenting that "I kept wanting to play the Jean Arthur roles, and Mr Mayer kept casting me as a series of venal bitches."
-The company was suffering from the post-1948 slump in cinema sales, as a result slashing film budgets and cutting their number of staff.
+The company was suffering from the post-1948 slump in cinema sales, which resulted in slashing film budgets and cutting their number of staff.

-In 1946, Lansbury played her first American character as Em, a honky-tonk saloon singer in the Oscar-winning Wild West musical The Harvey Girls; her singing was dubbed by Virginia Reese.
-She appeared in The Hoodlum Saint (1946), Till the Clouds Roll By (1947), If Winter Comes (1947), Tenth Avenue Angel (1948), The Three Musketeers (1948), State of the Union (1948) and The Red Danube (1949).
-Lansbury was loaned by MGM first to United Artists for The Private Affairs of Bel Ami (1947), and then to Paramount for Samson and Delilah (1949).
-She appeared as a villainous maidservant in Kind Lady (1951) and a French adventuress in Mutiny (1952).
-Turning to radio, in 1948, Lansbury appeared in an audio adaptation of Somerset Maugham's Of Human Bondage for NBC University Theatre and the following year, she starred in their adaptation of Jane Austen's Pride and Prejudice.
+In 1946 Lansbury played her first American character as Em, a honky-tonk saloon singer in the Oscar-winning Wild West musical The Harvey Girls; her singing was dubbed by Virginia Reese.
+She appeared in The Hoodlum Saint (1946), Till the Clouds Roll By (1947), If Winter Comes (1947), Tenth Avenue Angel (1948), The Three Musketeers (1948), State of the Union (1948), and The Red Danube (1949).
+Lansbury was loaned out by MGM first to United Artists for The Private Affairs of Bel Ami (1947) and then to Paramount for Samson and Delilah (1949).
+She appeared as a villainous maidservant in Kind Lady (1951) and as a French adventuress in Mutiny (1952).
+Turning to radio, in 1948 Lansbury appeared in an audio adaptation of Somerset Maugham's Of Human Bondage for NBC University Theatre, and the following year she starred in their adaptation of Jane Austen's Pride and Prejudice.
 Moving into television, she appeared in a 1950 episode of Robert Montgomery Presents adapted from A.J.
 Cronin's The Citadel.